In this Kubernetes tutorial, you will learn to create an AWS EKS cluster using eksctl. I will also cover the important eksctl concepts.

 - aws-ebs-csi-driver: For managing EBS (Elastic Block Store) volumes

 - eks-pod-identity-agent: For managing pod identities.
 It allows pods to assume IAM roles directly, without the need for long-lived AWS credentials.
-It maps the Kubernetes service account to an AWS IAM role, giving any pod using that service account access to AWS services allowed by the mapped IAM role.
+It maps the Kubernetes service account to an AWS IAM role, giving any pod using that service account access to to interact with AWS services (like S3, DynamoDB, etc.) without embedding AWS credentials directly into the application code.
+Instead, permissions are managed through IAM roles associated with specific service accounts

 Now that you have a config ready, deploy the cluster using the following command.
 It will take a while for the cluster control plane and worker nodes to be provisioned.